stepthom/data_mining_resources/README.md

 - [Google Quick, Draw](https://quickdraw.withgoogle.com/)
 - [NYTimes: Will you Graduate?
 Ask Big Data.](https://mobile.nytimes.com/2017/02/02/education/edlife/will-you-graduate-ask-big-data.html)

-#### Business
-- Kaggle, Data Science Use cases.
-An outline of business applications.
-Few companies have the data to implement these things. https://www.kaggle.com/wiki/DataScienceUseCases
-- Kaggle, Competitions.
-(Make sure you chose “All Competitions” and then “Completed”.)
-Each competition has a leaderboard.
-When users publish their solutions on GitHub, you can find links to these solutions on the leaderboard. https://www.kaggle.com/competitions
-Industrial solutions are more powerful and complex than these examples, but they are not publicly available.
-Data-driven companies post some details about this work in their blogs.

 #### Learning Analytics, Educational Data Mining
 - [ Educational Data Mining and Learning Analytics](http://www.upenn.edu/learninganalytics/ryanbaker/Educational%20Data%20Mining%20and%20Learning%20Analytics%20-%20DRAFT.pdf)